KJAlloway/1800_202530_DTC13/README.md

-# Elmo Hikes
+# STACK

 ## Overview

-Elmo Hikes is a client-side JavaScript web application that helps users discover and explore hiking trails.
-The app displays a curated list of hike trails, each with details such as name, location, difficulty, and an image.
-Users can browse the list and mark their favorite trails for easy access later.
+STACK is a client-side JavaScript web application that helps users manage their time in accordance with assignments and tasks.
+This app allows the user to set their study schedule and create tasks with attributes like a tittle, a due date, the time required to complete, and importance level.

-Developed for the COMP 1800 course, this project applies User-Centred Design practices and agile project management, and demonstrates integration with Firebase backend services for storing user favorites.
+Developed for the COMP 1800 course, this project applies User-Centred Design practices, agile project management, and demonstrates integration with Firebase backend services for storing user tasks and study schedule.

 ---

 ## Features